Open Access for REF

 - 10. At acceptance, the individual was at a different UK HEI that failed to comply

-New staff should add details of their outputs in the current REF period (since 1 Jan 2014) to SRO or ask School staff to do so in line with their agreed support.
-If School staff are adding on behalf of a new academic/research colleague who was previously at a different UK HEI, they should alert Library SRO staff to this by noting their date of arrival in the ‘Notes to SRO staff field’ for each output accepted before their start date at Sussex and Library staff will apply the exceptions on SRO.
-We are not required to seek and retain evidence of the previous HEI's compliance with the deposit requirements and so this exception will be used for all items accepted before the author came to Sussex.
+New staff should add details of their outputs in the current REF period to SRO or ask School staff to do so in line with their agreed support.
+If School staff are adding on behalf of a new academic/research colleague who was previously at a different UK HEI, they should alert Library SRO staff to this by noting their date of arrival in the ‘Notes to SRO staff field’ for each output published before their start date at Sussex and Library staff will apply the exceptions on SRO.
+We are not required to seek and retain evidence of the previous HEI's compliance with the deposit requirements and so this exception will be used for all items published before the author came to Sussex.
 If the output was deposited with a repository at a previous institution please also include this in ‘Notes to SRO staff’ and the information that this item was compliant elsewhere can be recorded if freely available

 - 11. A short-term technical failure within the repository prevented compliance